Table of contents

 Where investors get into trouble is that rather than focusing on their long-term goals, they see these crises as once-in-a-generation events that will alter the course of history, when in reality they are just the normal path of history.

-And currently, there are many stories in the media telling us why our property markets are going to crash because of the "fixed interest rate cliff" or because we'll fall into depression– and in general, these are by the same people who made the same forecast a couple of years ago.
+And currently, there are many stories in the media telling us why our property markets are overpriced and property values can't keep rising while other property pessimists will tell us that property prices are now going to crash - in general, these are by the same people who made the same forecast a couple of years ago.

-• House prices don't fall when vacancy rates are less than 1% and rents are skyrocketing as they currently are.
+• House prices don't fall when vacancy rates are as low as they are and rents are skyrocketing as they currently are.

-• House prices don't fall when the unemployment rate is 3.5 % which means that anyone who wants a job can have a job and will be able to pay their mortgage.
+• House prices don't fall when the unemployment rate is so low that anyone who wants a job can have a job and will be able to pay their mortgage.

 • House prices don't fall when auction clearance rates remain above 70% and they've remained well about 70% March of this year showing the depth of buyer demand.

-The extra half a million people who came to Australia in 2022 turned the supply and demand ratio on its head and these high immigration numbers are likely to continue for some years at a time when we just can’t produce enough new housing stock.
+All the new people coming to Australia have turned the supply and demand ratio on its head and these high immigration numbers are likely to continue for some years at a time when we just can’t produce enough new housing stock.

-These numbers will underpin our property markets and these migrants have to set up new households and that’s driving demand and fuelling our economy.
+It's likely another 300,000 people will come to Australia this year, another 300,000 people next year, and another 300,000 people the year after and these numbers will underpin our property markets and as our migrants have to set up new households and that’s driving demand and fuelling our economy.

 If you think about it, we're not bringing in refugees – many of these immigrants are students and their parents are paying their way.